-Some of the clubs operating at the college are the Chess Club, Drama/Art Club, Officer Christian

-Fellowship (OCF), Pre-Nursing/Biology Club, Adventure Club, Business Club, and Math Club.
-More information on these and other clubs may be obtained from the office of the Asst.
-Dean of Students.
+Some of the clubs operating at the college are the Chess Club, Drama/Art Club, Officer Christian Fellowship (OCF), Pre-Nursing/Biology Club, Adventure Club, Business Club, and Math Club.
+More information on these and other clubs may be obtained from the Milledgeville office of the Asst.
+Dean of Students or the Assistant Director at the campus.